 Among its beautiful half-timbered houses, it also has the Lindleinturm Museum.
 This quirky landmark is one such half-timbered house, seemly placed by a giant atop a medieval bastion.
-Built in 1795, it has housed such personalities as Margarete Böttiger, described as an "eccentric and argumentative woman".
-It is now a museum open to the public — maximum six people at a time.
+It is now a tiny museum open to the public — maximum six people at a time.

 More well-known than either of these attractions, Creglingen is world-famous for Herrgottskirche and the Marienaltar.
-The church was built in the mid-14th century after a farmer found an undamaged communion host in a field he was ploughing.
+The church was built in the mid-14th century after a farmer found an undamaged communion host in a field.
 The 1510 alter is a masterwork of late-Gothic sculpture, Tilman Riemenschneider, and was kept in excellent condition as the wings were kept closed until 1832.

-Nördlingen was first mentioned in 898, meaning that in 1998 they had a huge party to celebrate their 1100th anniversary — seriously old.
-The town features another impressive city wall, but where it is unique is that the city was built within one of the world's largest craters!
+Nördlingen was first mentioned in 898.
+The town features another impressive city wall, but where it is unique is that the city was built within one of the world's largest craters.

 This is noticeable in the intact wall's almost perfectly circular design.
 Visitors can walk the entirety of the wall and admire every angle of the town.
 While we've already mentioned two towns with intact city walls, that doesn't mean this is a common feature.
 Along with Rothenburg ob der Tauber and Dinkelsbühl, Nördlingen is the only other one.